cg-2611/LanguageReferences/Java/Maven/README.md

 ### Central Repository Dependencies
 ---
 Dependencies can be added to a project in the `pom.xml` file.
 All dependencies must be specified with a groupId, an artifactId and a version at least.

-An example of what to add to the `pom.xml` file for using the `junit` dependency:
+An example of what to add to the `pom.xml` file for using the `junit` version `4.11` dependency:
 ```xml
 <dependencies>
 	<dependency>